TAILOR-UoB/new_ways_of_publishing/booksource/examples/dynamic-content.md

 print(hidden_text)
 ```

-The following code is a very simple example on how to create a lineplot which
+The following code illustrates how to create a lineplot which
 can be easily modified in a Live environment.

 ```{code-cell} ipython3